miekg/dreck/README.md

   allowed.
 * `/duplicate: NUMBER`, mark this issue as a duplicate of NUMBER.
 This is done by closing the issue and adding the 'duplicate' label.
+* `/fortune`, adds a comment containing text obtained from running "fortune".
 * `/test`, a noop used for testing *dreck*.

 ### Pull Requests